sdivyanshu90/my_portfolio/README.md

 ## 🧠 About the Project

-**AI-Powered Portfolio** is a dynamic and intelligent portfolio template for developers, freelancers, and creators.
+**Gemini Dev Portfolio** is a dynamic and intelligent portfolio template for developers, freelancers, and creators.
 It blends sleek design with AI-driven features to showcase your work, resume, and skills — with support for customizable sections, themes, and smart chat tools.

 Built with: